ToonTamilIndia/ToonTamilIndia-Anime-Script/README.md

 # Update
 *****The Animedex Shutdown*****
-- This was a copy if animedex and its services are completely shutdown due to precaution of copyright problem
+- This was a copy of animedex and its services are completely shutdown due to precaution of copyright problem

 - So Major updated will not come the update will come  once or twice a month (I Think)